COGS18/COGS18.github.io/assets/intro/assignments/overview.md

 ### Regrades

-If you have a question about a grade, post a note on Campuswire privately to Instructors using the "regrades" tag.
+If you have a question about a grade, post a note on Campuswire(B00)/Piazza(C00) privately to Instructors using the "regrades" tag.

 Questions about grades include asking where you lost points, clarifying why you lost points, and asking about potential regrades (overall, or for particular questions).
 Please first check the information and guidelines below first.
 Note that because assignments are programmatically graded on a particular computer, course staff in office hours will not have immediate access to your particular submission, and where you lost points.